-This data is uploaded to the data warehouse for the underlying legacy systems, which are lacking many automated controls present in modern ERP systems.
-Not surprisingly, then, there are numerous data integrity issues, which have to be identified by the transaction verification component of the CA system before the data is suitable for AP testing.
+Following the BP auditing approach, as the first step, we identify the following three key business processes in the supply chain procurement cycle: ordering, receiving, and voucher payment, which involve six tables in our data sets.
+Since this data is uploaded to the data warehouse from the underlying legacy system, there are numerous data integrity issues, which have to be identified by the transaction verification component of the CA system before the data is suitable for AP testing.
 To simulate the functionality of the transaction verification component, we formally specify various data validity, consistency, and referential integrity constraints, and then filter through them all the available transactions.

 Two categories of erroneous records are removed from our data sets: those that violate data integrity and those that violate referential integrity.

-Data integrity violations include but are not limited to invalid purchase quantities, receiving quantities, and check numbers.
-Referential integrity violations are largely caused by many unmatched records among different business processes.
+- Data integrity violations include but are not limited to invalid purchase quantities, receiving quantities, and check numbers. - Referential integrity violations are largely caused by many unmatched records among different business processes.
 For example, a receiving transaction cannot be matched with any related ordering transaction.
-A payment for a purchase order cannot be matched with the related receiving transaction.
-Before we can build any analytical model, these erroneous records must be eliminated.
-This removal simulates the action of the transaction verification component of the CA system.
-Note that in a very tightly integrated enterprise environment such transactional problem would have been prevented by the client's ERP system.
+A payment was made for a non-existent purchase order.